Features Syntax AI Agents MCP Connectors Python FFI Toolchain View on GitHub

 Open Source.

-ThinkingLanguage is dual-licensed under MIT and Apache 2.0.
+ThinkingLanguage is licensed under Apache 2.0.

-MIT + Apache 2.0 Built with Rust 33 Phases Complete
+Apache 2.0 Built with Rust